oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/avatar.md

 It generates a border around the avatar, this is usually used to represent that the user is doing an action or in many cases has a `History`

 :::tip
-You can make the border a gradient like instagram with the props `history-gradient`
+You can make the border a gradient like instagram with the property `history-gradient`
 :::

 </card>